Visit teamLab Planets Tokyo: Your Ultimate Guide

 Charles Brown is an intern from the United States.
 He is earning his Masters Degree in Public Administration at the University of New Orleans, where he lives.
 He is passionate about experiencing different cultures and living an exciting life with reckless abandon, which is why this company was a perfect fit for him.
 He is also a big fan of all things sports, especially soccer.
 Just don’t challenge him, because he is overly competitive.

 Once you get your fill of shrines and ancient temples, you might want something a little more modern.
 You might even want something futuristic.
-Of course, Tokyo has just that.
-They are already in the future with teamLab Planets Tokyo. teamLab is a worldwide art collective that blend art, science, technology, and the natural world.
+Of course, Tokyo has just that! teamLab is a worldwide art collective that blends art, science and technology with the natural world.
 They create art museums featuring interactive works brought forth by technology that make you feel like you’re living in the year 3000.
 The physical experience of the art is not the only cool part.
-The meaning behind the art will also change your understanding of the concepts of life, space, time, sense, and so much more. teamLab Planets is Tokyo’s latest exhibition of the futuristic art collective.
-Located in Toyosu, teamLab Planets is an awesome experience for all ages that will stun you not only visually, but will also immerse your other senses as well.
+The meaning behind the art will also change your understanding of the concepts of life, space, time, sense, and so much more.

 If you haven’t already, purchase your tickets here: teamLab Planets Tokyo